ottotsuma/software-engineer-website/src/components/Monad/notes.md

 Festival items

 #### Time save items - should not be sold in shop
-EXP boost for changing class/race to catch back up to where you were?, Or jump right back.
+EXP boost for changing class/species to catch back up to where you were?, Or jump right back.
 ## Account
 Players have one account.
 Players can switch between classes in a safe zone.
 - The same: Your name, death penalties, story progression and storage
 - Changed: Your base stats, equipped items, level, skills/spells.

-Class / Race bonuses grow with your levels
+Class / Species bonuses grow with your levels
 The classes all have to have reasons to exists, immune to magic, immune to fire, immune to physical the classes have to counter each other in a kind of card game style were nothing is ever better then all others just better then 1 or 2